ukula/ukula/README.md

 Waiting for camera OCR, fighting blurry screenshots, retyping things manually...

-Eventually it became easier to build a small desktop tool than continue doing that forever 😄
+Eventually it became easier to build a small desktop tool than continue doing that forever.

 ---
 <table>